temporalio/documentation/docs-src/go/landing-page/go-dev-guide-structure.md

 This guide is meant to provide a comprehensive overview of the structures, primitives, and features used in [Temporal Application](/temporal#temporal-application) development.

+## Multithreading

+Describes how the Go SDK safely implements multithreading.

 ## Project-setup

 The project setup section of the Temporal Go SDK Developer's guide covers the minimum set of concepts and implementation details needed to build and run a Temporal Application in Go—that is, all the relevant steps to start a Workflow Execution that executes an Activity.